wendyverdonk93/docs/content/integration-team/connectjs.md

 ```
 The show_cart parameters by default is set as "false" and wont show the cart.
 The redirect_mode parameter set how the 3D-Secure process must be shown.
 It allows 3 options: iframe, redirect, modal.
-By default is set as "redirect".
+The default value is "redirect".

 ## Example
-See a working example project on our GitHub [repository](https://github.com/MultiSafepay/ConnectJS-Example).
+Contact us at <integration@multisafepay.com> for a proof of concept.